-Explores the area of reading disabilities.
+This course explores the area of reading disabilities.
 Students learn when and how to use various assessments and instructional strategies to help struggling readers.
 Reading behavior is analyzed using informal reading inventories, miscue analysis and other assessment tools.
 Includes a 10 hour practicum in a weekly tutoring experience, diagnosing children, planning and implementing instruction.
 Prerequisites: MED 537 and MED 574.